Dwarkadheesh Bhagwan Shree Krishn

-Dwarkadheesh– Bhagwaan Shree Krishna, is an Indian television Mythological Series.It began airing on 4 July 2011 on Imagine TV and was stopped abruptly midway with the shutdown of Imagine TV in April 2012.
+Dwarkadheesh Bhagwaan Shree Krishna is an Indian television mythological series.
+It first aired on 4 July 2011 on Imagine TV and was stopped midway with the shutdown of Imagine TV in May 2012.
 The series intended to show Krishna as a valiant lover; a master strategist; and an ideal brother, father, son, and king.
-Renowned composer Ravindra Jain composed the title song (sung by Anup Jalota) as well as music for the initial episodes.
-Afterwards the composer was replaced by music director-duo Sunny Bawra and Inder Bawra (Bawra Bros).
-The serial was produced by Sagar films and had a re-run during the pandemic in 2020.
+Ravindra Jain composed the title song (sung by Anup Jalota) and the music for the initial episodes.
+Afterwards, the composer was replaced by music director-duo Sunny Bawra and Inder Bawra (Bawra Bros).
+The serial was produced by Sagar Films and had a re-run during the pandemic in 2020.

 Plot

-The series focused on Krishna's adventures as the prince of Mathura and on his relationships with his elder brother Balram, sister-in-law Revati, to-be wife Rukmini, etc.
+The series focused on Krishna's adventures as the king of Mathura and on his relationships with his elder brother Balram, sister-in-law Revati, and wife-to-be Rukmini.

-The series followed Krishna's life after he killed his evil uncle, demon-king Kamsa and became prince of Dwarka.
-It begins with Krishna engaging in battle with the wicked Kalayavana, an ally of king Jarasandh of Magadh, who has already lost 16 battles against Prince Krishna.
+The series followed Krishna's life after he killed his evil uncle, demon-king Kamsa, and became king of Dwarka.
+It begins with Krishna engaging in battle with the wicked Kalayavana, an ally of king Jarasandh of Magadh, who has already lost 16 battles against king Krishna.